willbush/hunt-the-wumpus/README.md

 Cheat Mode
 ---------

-Cheat mode will display the locations of all the hazards when you start a game and will display the location of the Wumpus everytime it moves.
+Cheat mode will display the locations of all the hazards when you start a game and will display the location of the Wumpus every-time it moves.

 To enable cheat mode pass the parameter "cheat" to the executable.